What are Hotel Classifications all about?

 For Motels, Hotels & Resorts:

-* Offer basic standard accommodation which is simply furnished with only adequate lighting.
-Motel units have private facilities, but hotels and resorts may have shared bathrooms.
+* Offer basic standard accommodation which is simply furnished.
+Hotels and resorts have private facilities, but motels may have shared bathrooms.

 ** Well maintained with an average standard of furnishings and fittings.

 *** Well appointed; comfortable standard of accommodation, furnishings, lighting, cooling and heating.

 **** Very high standard with high quality furnishings and fittings.
 High standards in presentation and guest services; restaurant on site, air conditioned rooms, comfortable lounge, hair drier, etc.

 ***** International style and superior standard, extensive range of first-class services including 24-hour room service, and additional shopping and recreation facilities.

 ** Average accommodation with higher degree of comfort.